 1. We characterize and calibrate each exposure, estimating point-spread functions, background models, and astrometric and photometric calibration solutions.
-This iterates between processing individual exposures independently and jointly fitting catalogs de-
+This iterates between processing individual exposures independently and jointly fitting catalogs derived from multiple overlapping exposures.
+These steps are described more fully in section 5.1.